toughpixels/asher/content/home/writings.md

     {title = "From This Moment Forward, I Will Only Accept Gratitude In The Form Of Jet Flyovers", url = "", logo = "mcsweenys.svg"}
     ]
 +++

+My writing has appeared in The New Yorker, McSweeney’s, the Chicago RedEye, and The Second City Network.
+Here’s a taste: